-All Arista reference designs revolve around these central design goals:
+All Arista Universal Cloud Network designs revolve around these nine central design goals:

 - 1. No proprietary protocols or vendor lock-ins.
 Arista believes in open standards.
 Our proven reference designs show that proprietary protocols and vendor lock-ins aren't required to build very large scale-out networks - 2.
 Fewer Tiers is better than More Tiers.
-Designs with fewer tiers (e.g. a 2-tier design rather than 3-tier) decrease cost, complexity, cabling and power/heat.
+Designs with fewer tiers (e.g. a 2-tier Spine/Leaf design rather than 3-tier) decrease cost, complexity, cabling and power/heat.
+Single-tier Spline network designs don't use any ports for interconnecting tiers of switches so provide the lowest cost per usable port.
 A legacy design that may have required 3 or more tiers to achieve the required port count just a few years ago can be achieved in a 1 or 2-tier design. - 3.
 No protocol religion.
-Arista supports scale-out designs built at layer 2 or layer 3. - 4.
+Arista supports scale-out designs built at layer 2 or layer 3 or hybrid L2/L3 designs with open multi-vendor supported protocols like VXLAN that combine the flexibility of L2 with the scale-out characteristics of L3. - 4.
 Modern infrastructure should be run active/active.
 Multi chassis Link Aggregation (MLAG) at layer 2 and Equal Cost Multi-Pathing (ECMP) at layer 3 enables infrastructure to be built as active/active with no ports blocked so that networks can use all the links available between any two devices. - 5.
 Designs should be agile and allow for flexibility in port speeds.
 The inflection point when the majority of servers/compute nodes connect at 1000Mb to 10G is between 2013-2015.
 This in turn drives the requirement for network uplinks to migrate from 10G to 40G and to 100G.
-Arista switches and reference designs enable that flexibility.
+Arista switches and reference designs enable that flexibility - Scale-out designs enable infrastructure to start small and evolve over time.
+A two-way ECMP design can grow from 2-way to 4-way, 8-way, 16-way and as far as a 32-way design.
+An ECMP design can grow over time without significant up-front capital investment. - 7.
+Large Buffers can be important.
+Modern Operating Systems, Network Interface Cards (NICs) and scale-out storage arrays make use of techniques such as TCP Segmentation Offload (TSO), GSO and LSO.
+These techniques are fundamental to reducing the CPU cycles required when servers send large amounts of data.
+A side effect of these techniques is that an application/OS/ storage that wishes to transmit a chunk of data will offload it to the NIC, which slices the data into segments and puts them on the wire as back-to-back frames at line-rate.
+If more than one of these is destined to the same output port then microburst congestion occurs.